telekom/sysrepo-plugin-interfaces/tests/integration/README.md

 ## Robot framework

-Make sure to have Sysrepo and accompanying plugins installed under `libyang1`.
+Make sure to have Sysrepo and the accompanying plugins installed under `devel`.

 Create a virtual environment, activate it and make sure `pip`, `setuptools` and `wheel` are up to date.
 Finally install the packages.